 The people who are a part of the security industry are aware of ISACA for their ever so famous certifications: CISA and CISM.
 The CSX, however, is relatively new to the ISACA community.
 It was designed to fill in the entry-level gap which the previous certifications failed at.

 Hence, this one is more suited for those who are seeking to change their career paths or have recently graduated.
-Some of the concerned areas it tends to cover include network, system principles, and architecture, security of technology along with data security.
+Some of the concerned areas it tends to cover include network, system principles, and architecture, the security of technology along with data security.

 These certifications surely will help you get on the right path and make you more prepared for what needs to be done to make organisations and businesses more secure.
 Make sure that your businesses get the much-needed cybersecurity certifications to stay prepared for any security breaches.